bhofstra/covid-19-text-analyses/README.md

 Disclaimer
 ----------

-This is work in progress and I will try to update/improve on the fly/
+This is work in progress and I will try to update and improve on the fly!

 Code
 ----